jellyfin/jellyfin.org/docs/general/clients/css-customization.md

 CSS rules are applied in the order they are written, although declarations marked with `!important` take precedence over most other rules.
 For more information, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) on CSS and CSS specificity.

 You can learn more about CSS using sites like [w3schools](https://www.w3schools.com/css/default.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS).
-Below are some very basic CSS knowledge that will let you do rough edits to the pre-made tweaks below.
+Below is some very basic CSS knowledge that will let you do rough edits.

 ### Colors

-CSS supports multiple color formats, but typically the hex color codes are used for specific colors.
+CSS supports multiple color formats, but typically hex color codes are used for specific colors.
 To get a specific color, exact color data such as the hex codes below have to be used.

 Some examples of hex color codes: